Byrdseed Logo

 The best professional development I’ve attended had one thing in common.
-Any time someone was talking to a group of teachers, they were either:
+If someone was talking to a group of teachers, they were either:

 This extends to any kind of coaching: